sympleaichat/simpleaichat/README.md

 - LLM is treated as a stateless engine by default, with all memory and personalization stored and editable on the PC.
 - Minimize UI friction: no login, no telemetry, no branding — just your models and your prompts.
 - Make it easy to extend, customize, and connect to other tools.
-- Support OpenAI, Claude, and Gemini backends with a unified, consistent interface.

 ## Roadmap / Ideas